pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 ### Networking
 All networking in Pupil Capture and Service is based on the [ZeroMQ](http://http://zeromq.org/) network library.
-The following socket types are most often used in out networking schemes:
+The following socket types are most often used in our networking schemes:
 - [REQ-REP](http://zguide.zeromq.org/php:chapter3#The-Request-Reply-Mechanisms), reliable one-to-one communication
 - PUB-SUB, one-to-many communication